 Move a single post

-1. From the main Posts page or an individual post's page, click the ellipsis (...) menu associated to the post you want to move, and select Move.
+2. Click the ellipsis (...) menu associated to the post you want to move and select Move Post.

 Move multiple posts